-Good medical practice - guidance International medical and interactive online tool, setting graduates coming to work in out the professional values and the UK - overview of the process behaviours expected of doctors. to work as a doctor in the UK.
+Good medical practice - guidance and interactive online tool, setting out the professional values and behaviours expected of doctors.

+International medical

+graduates coming to work in

+the UK - overview of the process

+to work as a doctor in the UK.

 Welcome to UK Practice - free GMC workshop to support overseas doctors adapt to working in a different culture.

 Living and working in the UK - guidance and support materials for overseas doctors.